'Maynard' commemorates life of Atlanta's first black mayor

 Jordan recalled a pivotal day in both his and Jackson’s lives.
 As Atlanta high school students, they both played in the band.
 One afternoon, the band was asked to march down Peachtree Street on behalf of U.S. Sen. Richard Russell Jr., a notorious opponent of the civil rights movement, who declared his campaign for president.The two were reluctant to do it, but did it to protect the jobs of the principal and bandmaster.

-“Maynard and I played with hand-me-down instruments and raggedy uniforms for Richard Russell,” Jordan said, “and 21 years later, Maynard Jackson was conducting the political symphony of Atlanta … That debate that took place in the band room was an eye-opener to the future that Maynard Jackson was going to hold.”
+“Maynard and I played with hand-me-down instruments and raggedy uniforms for Richard Russell,” Jordan told NBC News.
+“And 21 years later, Maynard Jackson was conducting the political symphony of Atlanta … That debate that took place in the band room was an eye-opener to the future that Maynard Jackson was going to hold.”